-Tim records his music on the Shigeru Kawai SK-7 piano at the world-renowned Piano Haven Studio in Sedona, AZ.
+Tim is honored to be recognized as an official Kawai Artist.
+He records his music on the Shigeru Kawai SK7L piano at the world-renowned Piano Haven Studio in Sedona, AZ.

 In addition to solo piano music, Tim composes choral pieces in the religious and classical genres, and hopes to publish those in the near future.

 I’ve always had a great love for the piano.
 I can still remember my first lesson when I was twelve years old, finally learning all about those black and white keys and how to make them sing.
 I grew up listening to the music of George Winston, Michael Jones, and David Lanz.
 Even though I practiced mostly classical music for my lessons, which I did enjoy, I really wanted to play pieces from these contemporary composers.
 My teacher finally let me learn “Butterflies in Space” by Michael Jones.
 This was my first attempt at the “new age” genre.
 It took me a while, but I mastered it and performed it at a recital.
 I was hooked!
 I wanted to do that too – to create music which emits story and emotion.

 So I began to compose my own melodies.
 I’ve always loved to just sit down at the piano when it’s completely quiet, usually at night, and express my feelings through the keys.
 Over the years, these melodies have grown from fun little pieces to more dramatic sounds, mirroring how my own life experiences have expanded and become more profound.